konveyor/enhancements/enhancements/non-admin/cam-non-admin-design.md

    create a migmigration.
 The migmigration needs to perform the validation check one more time prior to running the migration.

-##### Dev Preview -> Tech Preview

-- Ability to utilize the enhancement end to end
-- End user documentation, relative API stability
-- Sufficient test coverage
-- Gather feedback from users rather than just developers

-##### Tech Preview -> GA

-- More testing (upgrade, downgrade, scale)
-- Sufficient time for feedback
-- Available by default

-**For non-optional features moving to GA, the graduation criteria must include end to end tests.**

-##### Removing a deprecated feature

-- Announce deprecation and support policy of the existing feature
-- Deprecate the feature

 ### Upgrade / Downgrade Strategy

 To handle the upgrade use case, CAM must not break the existing cluster-scoped